08 May Can You Lose Weight Without Counting Calories?

 Losing weight is as simple as burning more calories than you consume, right?
 Not necessarily.
-Calorie counting is something that we get asked about a lot, and while it’s an important factor, it is possible to reach your weight loss goals without meticulously counting calories.
+Calorie counting is something that we get asked about a lot, and while calorie intake is an important consideration, it is possible to reach your weight loss goals without meticulously tracking calories.

 In this article we’ll take a look at the science of calories and weight loss.